Nightcrawler (character): X-Men

 Sometime later, Nightcrawler fought Shagreen the Sorcerer and became lost in various dimensions, including the manifestation of a fairy tale his teammate Kitty Pryde (Shadowcat) had once told to Illyana Rasputin (Magik).
-It was there that Nightcrawler first encountered the Bamfs, strange creatures that resembled miniature versions of himself and who would occasionally appear during some of his future adventures.
+It was there that Nightcrawler first encountered the Bamfs, strange creatures that resembled miniature versions of himself and who would appear during some of his future adventures.

 Shortly after this, and once he had rejoined his teammates, a tactic designed to disable the super-Sentinel Nimrod backfired, and Kurt found himself at the mercies of an angry mob without his teleportation ability.
 He was rescued by Shadowcat, Colossus, and Magik but feared he had lost his ability for good.
 His power returned but left him drained and vulnerable when he used it, again leading to self-doubt about his value to the team.
-During the Mutant Massacre (the Marauders' assault on the Morlock tunnels), this exhaustion left him vulnerable to an attack from Riptide, which injured him into a coma.
+During the Mutant Massacre (when the Marauders tried to kill all of the Morlocks), this exhaustion left him vulnerable to an attack from Riptide, which injured him into a coma.